Your first mental health counseling session

 And now the real session begins.

-The first counseling session is often more like an interview than a traditional therapy appointment.
+The first counseling session is often more like an interview than a traditional therapy or counseling appointment.
 Expect a lot of questions including questions that seem foreign to the reason you came.
 There will be a lot of questions about why you came, your emotional experiences, and your family background.
 Do not be surprised by questions about sleeping and eating habits, substance use, medications, religious beliefs, hobbies, career goals, support systems, education, legal history, or favorite movies.
 While many of these things may seem unrelated to the problem you are most concerned about, they may be important in developing a diagnosis or a course of treatment.

 The first appointment should be considered as time of discovery as opposed to a time of healing.
 It is important to have a thorough understanding of problem.